ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 ------------

-Now that you mastered the basics on how to get started and how to send ether, it's time to get your hands dirty in what really makes ethereum stand out of the crowd: smart contracts.
+Now that you mastered the basics on how to get started and how to send ether, it's time to get your hands dirty in what really makes Ethereum stand out of the crowd: smart contracts.
 Smart contracts are pieces of code that live on the blockchain and execute commands exactly how they were told to.
 They can read other contracts, make decisions, send ether